phiryll/phiryll.github.io/docs/rules-of-thumb.md

 * Favor immutability.
 * Check-then-act cannot be made thread-safe without synchronization.
 * Simple is usually better than complex but slightly faster.
-* "Premature optimization is the root of all evil." - Donald Knuth
+* "Premature optimization is the root of all evil." - Sir Tony Hoare

 ## Code Clearly

-Your code should be understandable without having to spend hours figuring it out.
-If you are coding a tricky algorithm, include links to comprehensive descriptions in the comments.
-If it's original, document it fully right there in the code.
-Use meaningful variable names.
-Don't reuse variables for more than one purpose.
-Document all assumptions fully, or (even better) encode them as assertions or checks.
+Entire books have been written on this topic, but the gist is always the same - make your code easy for others to understand.
+Many of the points made in this document are specific examples of this.
+Roughly 70% of software development costs are maintenance costs, not the cost of the initial release.
+Being easier to understand means being faster to ship, easier to debug, and less likely to have bugs in the first place.
+It also helps tremendously with onboarding new engineers.

+Some small examples:

+* Use meaningful variable names.
+* Don't reuse variables for more than one purpose.
+* Document all assumptions fully, or even better, encode them as assertions or checks.
+* Use early returns.
+* Indent exceptional behavior, keep the happy path outdented.
+* Keep functions focused on one job and reasonably small, for some definition of "reasonably".
+* Include links to a tricky algorithm in the comments, or document it fully right there.

+## Don't Optimize Prematurely

+Complicating code for performance reasons is seldom a good idea unless you're getting an algorithmic improvement out of it.
+Even then, it won't be worth it if the optimization doesn't make a perceptable difference overall.
+You should write simple and correct code first, including good tests and performance instrumention.
+Only after measuring performance under real world conditions should you decide what to optimize.
+If you already have good tests, you won't be as likely to break things when you experiment with different optimizations.
+In particular, micro-optimizations probably aren't going to make a difference if that thread of execution is also performing I/O.

+All of that said, there are situations where a 1% performance difference can be huge, like software that interfaces with the physical world, or systems that operate at Internet scale.
+If you have 10,000 servers, a 1% improvement is serious money.
+But even in these cases, you should still get it correct first and optimize only after measuring.

 ## Model Things As They Are

 Don't get clever with your representations unless there's a **very** good reason.
-Running 5% faster is not a good reason, unless lives depend on it.
+Running 2% faster is usually not a good reason to sacrifice maintainability.

-Model a user with a User object, and an account with an Account object, and don't merge the two because a user can only have one account.
+For example, model a user with a User object, and an account with an Account object.
+Don't merge the two because a user can only have one account.
 That's today.
-Tomorrow, your B&P team will tell you that they just signed a contract for delivering the new capability of multiple accounts per user, and that you have one month to deliver.
+Tomorrow, your boss will tell you that they just signed a contract for delivering multiple accounts per user, and that you have one month to deliver.

+More examples:
-This principle goes further than that.
-Don't pack 4 independent byte values into a long just because you can.
-Use numbers, strings, and dates to model exactly those things.
-If you have a reference to other data, model that in the natural way.
+* Don't pack 4 independent byte values into a long just because you can.
+* Use numbers, strings, and dates to model exactly those things.
+* If you have a reference to other data, model that in the natural way.
 For example, if you have foreign keys in SQL, don't store them as numbers or varchars.
 Don't laugh, I've seen it happen.

 ## Design For Change

-This should be obvious, but for some reason it's not.
+This should be obvious, but for some reason it isn't.
 Your requirements will change, all the time.
 Plan for it.
 Use an agile methodology if your situation allows.